Neighborhoods of Jacksonville: Sandalwood

 The Sandalwood neighborhood began developing in the spring of 1960, midway between downtown Jacksonville and the beaches, or about 6 mi from each, was advertised in 1960-61 as "On the Southside - halfway between business and pleasure!"
 The builder-developer, Pearce-Uible, was located at 3850 Beach Blvd.

 Southside

 Southside, or South Jacksonville, is, along with Northside, Westside, and Arlington, one of the larger sections of Jacksonville.
 Originally the name "South Jacksonville" applied to the area to the south of Downtown across the St. Johns River, a neighborhood now typically called San Marco.
 Today, however, the term covers a much larger region.
 Using GIS data to sort 45 business with "Southside" in their name, McEwen defined an area east and south of the St. Johns River, north of the Mandarin neighborhood, inland from the Intracoastal Waterway, and south of Arlington.
 However, he noted that Southside overlaps with Arlington at its northern bounds.

+Avenues/Deercreek

+Deercreek is a gated country club community of 750 homes east of Philips Hwy. on the Southside of Jacksonville established in 1989 before the Avenues Mall opened.

+Baymeadows

+Jacksonville's Baymeadows neighborhood was founded after the establishment of the Deerwood Country Club, because the Baymeadows area surrounded the only road to Deerwood.
+It is one of Jacksonville's major economic centers and commercial hubs.
+The Baymeadows Golf Club was a 500-acre private golf and residential community developed by Paul & Jerome Fletcher that opened in May 1968 when the I-95 interchange at Baymeadows Road was built.
+That event opened the floodgates for development in the neighborhood with business parks, apartment complexes, restaurants, motels and gas stations.
+Baymeadow's Deerwood Village Mall, opened in 1972, was one of Jacksonville's earliest suburban shopping centers in support of the Deerwood, and it is still a popular retail location after 60+ years.

+Deerwood

+Jacksonville's Deerwood neighborhood was founded in the early 1960s as the Deerwood Country Club, the first gated community in Florida, developed by the Skinner family on land originally purchased by R.G.
+Skinner in the 1890s.
+It was designed as a luxury community with a George Cobb-designed golf course and expanded to include a swimming pool, tennis courts, horseback riding, hunting and social activities.
+The community is known for its estate homes, mature landscaping, lakes, and as a symbol of prestige in Northeast Florida.

+A newspaper article in 2005 stated: "Deerwood became the new place to live, the protected place to raise a family and the coveted community for outsiders to snag a dinner invitation.
+The Times-Union regularly featured its stylish homes and equally stylish homeowners."